 The fear is that insurance companies will pass the cost on to exchange participants.
 That claim is not accurate, as Obamacare mandates that insurance companies cannot increase premiums and therefore, anyone who benefited from cost-sharing subsidies before the executive order would see no change to their net premiums or cost-sharing.
 Instead of illegally subsidizing the insurance companies, the government will pay the participants through tax credits.
 In the meantime, it is up to Congress to decide whether to approve the appropriations.
 If they do, then it will be law and President Trump will not have a bone to pick.

 While supporters of Obamacare voice concern over the president’s dismantling of Obamacare, they seem to ignore the fact that it has no future.
 Before long, there will be nothing left to dismantle.
 One might liken it to fighting for a lounge chair on the deck of the Titanic.

 What is next on the president’s agenda for keeping repeal and replace moving forward?
 Who knows, maybe tackling big pharma?
 Better yet, how about ending the generous healthcare subsidies paid to members of Congress and their staff, which again bypassed congressional appropriation?
-Now that might just get some lawmakers’ attention.We value your comments!
-Please weigh in on our comment section below.
+Now that might just get some lawmakers’ attention.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com